 Publishers should nominate books for the award.
 (Please refer to the eligibility guidelines above).
 The committee may also nominate books and accept nominations from the public.
 Please send three copies for committee review to:

 Moorhead, MN 56563

-For consideration for the 2023 awards, books must be received by December 15, 2022.
+For consideration full consideration books must be received by December 15 annually.
 Publishers are urged to send their nominations as soon as possible.
-For more information, contact Angela Beaton at the Curriculum Materials Center, 218.477.52350, or firstname.lastname@example.org.
+For more information, contact Angela Beaton at the Curriculum Materials Center, 218.477.52350, or email@example.com.